John Tordoff: Theatre

 At the age of eighteen, Tordoff won the Viscountess Northcliffe Scholarship to RADA, graduating in 1957.
 This was followed by seasons in repertory at Oldham, Colchester and Harrogate.
 In 1963, he joined the company at the newly built Nottingham Playhouse under John Neville, appearing there for two seasons.
 There followed seasons at the Regent's Park Open Air Theatre and the Royal Lyceum Theatre, Edinburgh.
 In 1970, he appeared at the Mermaid Theatre, London as the Dauphin, Charles VII in Saint Joan.
 After a season at the Chichester Festival Theatre under John Clements, in 1972, he became a founding member of The Actors Company along with Ian McKellen and Edward Petherbridge, appearing in many of their productions including the 1973 show, Ruling the Roost and the 1974 tour of The Way of the World as Witwoud.

 In 1974, he returned to the Mermaid Theatre in George Bernard Shaw's play Misalliance, for which he won the Clarence Derwent Award for the best supporting performance on the London stage in that year.
+In 1976, he appeared as Capulet in the Dolphin Theatre Company's production of Romeo & Juliet, and the 1977 St Georgian Elizabethean Trust adaptation of The Merchant of Venice as the Prince of Arragon.
 Further stage appearances were in Betzi at the Theatre Royal Haymarket, the 1980 season at the Old Vic with Peter O'Toole as Macbeth and The School for Scandal with Donald Sinden at the Duke of York's and subsequent European tour.
 In 1983, he created a one-man show out of Joseph Conrad's Heart of Darkness.

 As a theatre director, he has taken two shows to the Edinburgh Festival - Reynard the Fox in 1985 (also shown at the Young Vic) and One Fine Day in 1986.